 Selected topics in American studies at the introductory level.
 The subject matter will vary from year to year dependent upon the interests of faculty and the needs and interests of students.
 Recent topics have included mass media; health, illness, and culture; Latino/a U.S.A.; racial politics of popular music; Caribbean-American literary and visual cultures; Black feminisms.

-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.
 This course is cross-listed as LALC 123 when topic is relevant.

 201 Introduction to American Studies